Queerythm: Activism

-Judicial Activism
+Public interest litigation

 Queerythm vs National Medical Commission

-On 25th August 2021, Queerythm, along with the Malappuram-based queer organisation Dhisha filed a petition against National Medical Commission and Undergraduate Medical Education Board for unscientific, discriminatory, and derogatory content in the textbook prescribed for MBBS in Kerala High Court.
+On 25 August 2021, Queerythm, along with the Malappuram-based queer organisation Dhisha filed a petition against National Medical Commission and Undergraduate Medical Education Board for unscientific, discriminatory, and derogatory content in the textbook prescribed for MBBS in Kerala High Court.
 The petitioners pointed out that they had already given representations to the commission and the board for removing the unscientific content from the medical textbooks, but the authorities took no action.

-On 7th September 2021, Kerala High Court directed Undergraduate Medical Education Board to consider the removal of unscientific, discriminatory, and derogatory content without delay.
+On 7 September 2021, Kerala High Court directed Undergraduate Medical Education Board to consider the removal of unscientific, discriminatory, and derogatory content without delay.

 Campaign

 Anti-cyber bullying campaign

 Queerythm collaborated with Blued, a gay social networking app, to launch an anti-cyberbullying campaign for queer people.
 The campaign raised awareness about catfishing, harassment and necessary safety measures and founded helpline numbers to report such incidents.

 Research

-Conversion Therapy
+Conversion therapy

 Queerythm supported Dr Sreya Mariyam Salim in her postgraduate research for Government Medical College, Thiruvananthapuram.
 The study found that 45% of queer persons in Kerala have been subjected to conversion therapy.